 The French were divided into two camps: The Dreyfusards, who were sure an innocent man had been sent to prison, and the anti-Dreyfusards, who were adamant that the general staff of France’s Army should not be undermined.

-Dreyfusards, considered the intellectuals, included painters Claude Monet and Pissarro, writer Émile Zola; and author and playwright Ludovic Halévy and his family.
+Dreyfusards, considered the intellectuals, included painters Claude Monet, Camille Pissarro and Mary Cassatt; writer Émile Zola; actress Sarah Bernhardt; and author and playwright Ludovic Halévy and his family.

-The anti-Dreyfusards, considered the nationalists and adherents of the Catholic revival, included Degas, Cézanne, Renoir, poet and essayist Paul Valéry, Degas’ old friend Henri Rouart and his four sons.
+The anti-Dreyfusards, considered the nationalists and adherents of the Catholic revival, included Degas, Cézanne, Pierre-Auguste Renoir; sculptor Auguste Rodin; poet and essayist Paul Valéry; and Degas’ old friend Henri Rouart and his four sons.

 A turning point came on January 13, 1898, when Zola’s open letter to the President of France was published on the front page of a Paris newspaper.
 Zola accused the French Army of obstruction of justice and anti-Semitism in its wrongful conviction of Alfred Dreyfus to life imprisonment.